helium/docs/docs/governance/staking-with-realms.md

 ### Delegating to a subDAO (veHNT Only)

 Once you select how much HNT you want to lock up, an interface will appear to allow you to delegate your veHNT to a subDAO for rewards.
-A stake will not earn any token return until it is delegated to a subDAO.
+A position will not earn any token return until it is delegated to a subDAO.
 A stake without delegation earns voting rights, but no token return.
 You can delegate an active stake within the Helium Vote interface.